-Corporate culture – encourage competitive usage
+Don’t foster a monoculture mentality – encourage competitive usage

+Corporate culture is one of the key drivers for the success – or failure – of an organization.
 A good, well-aligned culture can propel it to success.
 However, the wrong culture will stifle its ability to adapt to a fast-changing world.

 Too often, buying and trying competitive products is frowned upon and even seen as a moral weakness.
 In many cases this can contribute to foster a monoculture mentality.
-Instead executives schould encourage competitive usage – and in some cases even make it policy.
+Instead executives should encourage competitive usage – and in some cases even make it policy.

-Pay for products and services out of the company purse.
 Don’t rely on people to pay it for themselves.
 Just because you may offer employees a discount on your own products or services doesn’t mean that they can’t also be encouraged to try out the competition.

 Think like a library and make sure competitive offerings get passed around to different employees, and aren’t just used by one person.
 Maximize the exposure and therefore the learning.